Matter of Fact is a creative studio blending pop culture and innovation to produce ideas for brands, institutions and media.

 Matter of Fact believes that the digital world we live in has made the Internet into more than a simple media but the new paradigm.
 As a result, all ideas and efforts must be media neutral, working across and engaging seamlessly with the different touchpoints.

 As a strategic planner having worked in such agencies as BBDO, Razorfish or Publicis, Pierrine has always drawn together brand and digital culture in her approach to planning.
 A Graduate from CELSA, the Sorbonne’s Graduate School in Information and Communication Sciences, she has developed a passion for the spread of ideas.
 She loves to navigate between brand platforms and digital ecosystems, and her obsession for innovation and technology has led her to learn everything there is about information architecture and interface design.
-When she is not in front of a screen, Pierrine can be seen teaching digital strategy and UX at the Communication School of Sciences Po, or sitting in a PMU bar, writing a book on the Geek archetype while reading the Whole Earth Catalogue.
+When she is not in front of a screen, Pierrine can be seen teaching UX design at the Communication School of Sciences Po, or Branding at Gobelins.

 A Graduate of CELSA, the Sorbonne’s Graduate School in Information and Communication Sciences, Nathanaël has worked as a creative planner at agencies such as Enjoy, Duke and Publicis 133, and for cultural institutions such as Beaux Arts Magazine and the Pompidou Center.
 These various experiences have developed his taste for creation in all its forms.
 Three years spent in the luxury market led him to make connections between communication and art.
 A digital obsessive, Contemporary Art enthusiast and music addict, Nathanaël seeks to live in a world in which brands bring more to culture than they borrow from it, and collects GIF like he would real pieces of art.